 - We provide covered Medicare and Medi-Cal covered services according to the rules set by Medicare and Medi-Cal. - The services including medical care, behavioral health and substance use services, long-term services and supports, supplies, equipment, and drugs must be "medically necessary."
 Medically necessary describes services, supplies, or drugs you need to prevent, diagnose, or treat a medical condition or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing facility.
-It also means the services, supplies, or drugs meet accepted standards of medical practice. - You get your care from a network provider.
+It also means the services, supplies, or drugs meet accepted standards of medical practice. - For new enrollees, the plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that began with an out-of-network provider. - You get your care from a network provider.
 A network provider is a provider who works with us.
 In most cases, care you receive from an out-of-network provider will not be covered unless it is an emergency or urgently needed care or unless your plan or a network provider has given you a referral.
 Chapter 3 of your Member Handbook has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care.
 In most cases, your PCP must give you approval before you can use a provider that is not your PCP or use other providers in the plan's network.
 This is called a referral.
 Chapter 3 of your Member Handbook has more information about getting a referral and when you do not need one. - We cover some services listed in the Benefits Chart only if your doctor or other network provider gets our approval first.
 This is called prior authorization (PA).
-We mark covered services in the Benefits Chart that need PA with an asterisk ().
+We mark covered services in the Benefits Chart that need PA with an asterisk (\). - If your plan provides approval of a PA request for a course of treatment, the approval must be valid for as long as medically reasonable and necessary to avoid disruptions in care based on coverage criteria, your medical history, and the treating provider's recommendations.